veo-labs/openveo-plugin-generator/docs/conf.md

 ## Route parameters

-You can add parameters using colon character :
+You can add parameters using colon character:

 ```js
 http: {